LaTableRouge/Simppple-child/README.md

 Simppple-child is a Wordpress child theme of the [Simppple theme](https://github.com/LaTableRouge/Simppple) designed for developpers.
 You can use this theme as a sandbox to create your own react/acf blocks or patterns.
 <br>
 The [parent theme](https://github.com/LaTableRouge/Simppple) will be updated often (maybe once a year idk 🤷‍♀️) so don't touch it.
-If you want to change things in the parent theme, use this one instead to do it.
+If you want to change things in the parent theme, do it here.

 ## File Structure

-- 📂 **simple-child** (child theme)
+- 📂 **simppple-child** (child theme)
   - 📂 [assets](./assets/)
     - Contains assets that will be compiled (scss, js, fonts, img, etc...)
     - 📂 js